Sebastien Besse - Personal Profiles

 Main Research Fields

-Planetary scientist at the European Space Agency at ESAC, I am coordinating the Planetary Science Archive (PSA) scientific development, and I support the scientific operations of the BepiColombo mission.
+Planetary scientist at the European Space Agency at ESAC, I am supporting the scientific operations of the BepiColombo mission.
 I am doing active research on the Moon's and Mercury's surfaces, as well as cometary surfaces.
 As a geologist/spectroscopist, I am interested in surfaces of planets

 - what are their current characteristics: What is the mineralogical composition, what are the grains/rocks arrangement ?